bank-vaults/bank-vaults.dev/docs/mutating-webhook/configuration.md

 Future improvements:

-- on Azure/Alibaba get a credential dynamically with the specific SDK (for AWS ECR this is already done)
+- on Azure/Alibaba get a credential dynamically with the specific SDK (for AWS ECR and GCP GCR this is already done)

 ### Using a private image repository